Voodoo-Token/VoodooBank/README.md

 1. **Install MetaMask (if you haven’t already):**
    - Download and install [MetaMask](https://metamask.io/) for your browser or mobile device.
    - Add the PulseChain network to MetaMask.
-[PulseChain setup guide](https://docs.pulsechain.com/using-pulsechain/metamask-setup).

 2. **Acquire Voodoo Tokens (VDO):**
    - Purchase or swap for VDO tokens on a PulseChain-compatible DEX.